aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 ![GmaestroConfigFile](../assets/images/gmaestro-config-file.png)

-3. Create 3 secrets (as a plaintext) in AWS Secrets Manager copy their values from the following places:
+3. Create 1 secret (as a plaintext) in AWS Secrets Manager copy its value from the following place:
    1. Deployment section `MAESTRO_CLIENT_ID`
-   2. ConfigMap section `prometheus.configs.remote_write.basic_auth.password`.
-   3. ConfigMap section `loki.configs.clients.basic_auth.password`

 ## Installation